Money logo

 A rate lock is when a mortgage lender agrees to protect the interest rates, points, and term of the loan while it is processed.
 The borrower is usually asked to sign a rate lock form agreeing to the interest rate and the term of the interest rate lock.
 Depending on the length of the rate lock, you may be required to pay a fee to lock the loan and the interest will be higher than today's rate.

 A survey shows the exact outline of the property, including lot lines and placement of any improvements.
 Surveys are useful in determining if any encroachments exist.
 These can be a source of litigation or other difficulties affecting clear title.
+Surveys are used by the title company to assure that the title insurance is covering an exact piece of property.

 For example, a neighbor's garage may extend over the property's lot line, resulting in possible legal complications.
 Surveys also identify property correctly.
 A survey from a registered surveyor may be required when large parcels of land have been divided or when irregularities, such as streams or hills, affect the land.